-Detailed Maps for each Region are available in an online environment.
+• Detailed Maps for each Region are available in an online environment.
 The maps (plans) are segregated by the 22 Regions in the East and 3 Regions in the West.
-Each Region has specific plans for each HCA Municipality receptor maps, overland flow and stream tracing and all associated control points
+Each Region has overland flow and stream tracing and all associated control points